 The way that coworking spaces tend to be set up means that freelancers, in particular, will benefit from using them.
 This doesn’t mean that their usefulness is limited to only freelancers though.

-We are also seeing a rise in human resource teams working in coworking spaces, as this allows them to get privacy and space in which to think away from the employees they are supporting.
+We are also seeing a rise in human resource teams working at coworking spaces, as this allows them to get privacy and space in which to think away from the employees they are supporting.

 The corporate culture is also starting to change and people are realizing that the creative ways that people using coworking spaces operate can be beneficial to all businesses.
-Coworking offers an abundance of opportunities, including networking, collaboration and access to new markets, that is starting to attract a wider audience of small and medium sized businesses, as well as corporations.
+Coworking offers an abundance of opportunities, including networking, collaboration, and access to new markets, that is starting to attract a wider audience of small and medium-sized businesses, as well as corporations.

-Open your doors and who knows who’ll come in.
+Just open your doors and who knows who’ll come in.

 “Because the workspaces are shared, it can actually be a really affordable option,” explains Lucy Atkinson, a business writer at Australia2write and Writemyx.
 “The conveniences and amenities are higher quality than renting your own office but because the management of these services are shared, you end up paying less.”